Minimum Order Quantity | 100 onwards |

 The quality of the barrier film and rubber are extremely important for many reasons.
 A poor quality septum may lead to improper re-sealing, skewed test results, or poor quality product.
 To minimize this, manufacturing inputs must be strictly controlled.

-Diameter | 13,20,32 mm |
+Neck Size | <10 mm |

 Country of Origin | Made in India |